 You should spend about 40 minutes on this task.

 Machine translation (MT) is slower and less accurate than human translation and there is no immediate or predictable likelihood of machines taking over this role from humans.

 To what extent do you agree or disagree?

 Give reasons for your answer and include any relevant example from your own knowledge or experience.

 You should write at least 250 words.

-In today’s globalised world there are about several hundreds of languages, even though most of the languages is having antecedents to Sanskrit, each is having different grammatical structure and the word meaning tend to change based on the context making it difficult for Machine translation software to attain preciseness in the translated text.
-As a result of tackling the difficulties in the languages the software programme had become heavier which in turn caused slowness in translating the text from one language to another.
-Even our latest super-computers are not able to translate and compete with humans in terms of speed of translation and accuracy.
+In today’s globalised world there are about several hundreds of languages, even though most of the languages is having antecedents to Sanskrit, each is having different grammatical structure and the word meaning tends to change based on the context making it difficult for Machine translation software to attain preciseness in the translated text.
+As a result of tackling the difficulties in the languages, the software programme had become heavier which in turn caused slowness in translating the text from one language to another.
+Even our latest supercomputers are not able to translate and compete with humans in terms of speed of translation and accuracy.

 As a result of the hurdles in the current technology to attain the speed of the human translators by machines, we can safely conjecture that machines are incapable of supplanting human translators in near future.